-The Group has also evaluated the impact of IFRS 16 and will finalise the assessment of the impact of adoption during 2018.
-The Group has commitments under operating leases in respect of land and buildings which will require to be recognised on the balance sheet.
-The Group plans to adopt the amendments to these standards when they become effective.
+The Group is still evaluating the impact of IFRS 16 and will finalise the assessment of the impact of adoption during 2019.
+As stated above, the Group plans to adopt the amendments to these standards when they become effective.

 8.4 Consolidated statement of comprehensive income